-As of March 31, 2020, National had \$3.3 billion of debt service outstanding related to Puerto Rico.
+As of June 30, 2020, National had \$3.3 billion of debt service outstanding related to Puerto Rico.
 Puerto Rico may be unable or unwilling to pay their obligations as and when due, in which case National would be required to pay claims of unpaid principal and interest when due under its insurance policies, which could be material.
-On January 1, 2020, Puerto Rico defaulted on scheduled debt service for certain National insured bonds and National paid gross claims in the aggregate of \$59 million as a result.
+On January 1, 2020 and July 1, 2020, Puerto Rico defaulted on scheduled debt service for certain National insured bonds and National paid gross claims in the aggregate of \$391 million as a result.
 While National will seek to recover any claim payments it makes under its guarantees, there is no assurance that it will be able to recover such payments.
 To the extent that its claims payments are ultimately substantially greater than its claims recoveries, National would experience losses on those obligations, which could materially and adversely affect our business, financial condition and results of operations.

 On May 3, 2019, PREPA, the Oversight Board, the AAFAF, the Ad Hoc Group of PREPA bondholders (the "Ad Hoc Group"), and Assured Guaranty Corp. and Assured Guaranty Municipal Corp. entered into a Definitive Restructuring Support Agreement which was amended on September 9, 2019 to include National and Syncora Guarantee, Inc. as supporting parties (as amended, the "RSA").
 The Rule 9019 hearing to approve the RSA has been delayed several times, and most recently was adjourned due to the coronavirus crisis until further notice.
-The Oversight Board and the Commonwealth must submit a status report to the Title III court on May 15, 2020.
+The Oversight Board and the Commonwealth submitted a status report to the Title III court on July 31, 2020, requesting additional time to negotiate with creditors and seeking to file a further update with the Court on September 25, 2020.
 The debt restructuring contemplated by the RSA will not be effective until (i) confirmation of a plan of adjustment under PROMESA, (ii) negotiation and consummation of definitive documentation and legal opinions, (iii) enactment and implementation of supportive Puerto Rico legislation and (iv) receipt of Puerto Rico regulatory approval, each of which outcome is uncertain and subject to varying degrees of risk.
 Refer to the "U.S. Public Finance Insurance Puerto Rico Exposures" section in Part I Financial Information, Item 2 of this Form 10-Q for additional information on our Puerto Rico exposures.